-15.2 The DSL and [deputy/deputies]
+15.2 The DSL and DDSL

-The DSLs and deputy will undertake child protection and safeguarding training at least every two years.
+The DSL and DDSL will undertake child protection and safeguarding training at least every two years.

 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).